pederz/Face-Image-Occlusions/README.md

 | numpy | 1.24.2 |

 ## Setup
-1. Open the script `similarity_comparison_real.ipynb`, `similarity_comparison_synthetic_seleted`, or `similairty_comparison_real_vs_synthetic_selected.ipynb` in Jupyterlab.
+1. Open one of the following scripts in JupyterLab:
+  - `similarity_comparison_real_vs_sythetic_all_combinations.ipynb` runs similarity comparison (mated and non-mated) on real vs synthetic embeddings with all combinations of occlusions.
+It selects one real embedding for each id, and compares them towards all synthetic embeddings with the one set of combinations of occlusions.
+And loops through this until all combinations are done.
   - `similarity_comparison_real.ipynb` runs similarity comparison (mated and non-mated) on all embeddings on real images found in `embeddings/real/`:
   - `similarity_comparison_real_vs_synthetic_selected.ipynb` runs similarity comparison (mated and non-mated) on only real vs synthetic embeddings with the selected occlusions.
 It selects one real embedding for each id, and compares them towards all synthetic embeddings with the selected occlusions.
   -  `similarity_comparison_real_vs_synthetic_selected.ipynb` runs similarity comparison (mated and non-mated) on only synthetic embeddings with the selected occlusions.
 2. If `similarity_comparison_real_vs_synthetic_selected` or `similarity_comparison_synthetic_selected.ipynb`:
    - Update the parameters of the selected occlusion that are going to be included in the similarity comparison:
    - Example of selecting embeddings with cap and mask to conduct comparison: